kryvokhyzha/examples-and-courses/it-jim-labs/02-problem/README.md

 ## Possible ways to improve speed or model performance

 + Try others descriptors and specific features
-+ Use more complicated model
++ Simplify fully connected model architecture
 + Compress the model using ONNX format and create inference session